×

 • Slovak is spoken as a national language in: Slovakia, Vojvodina, Serbia.

 You will also get to know the continents where Burmese and Slovak speaking countries lie.
-Based on the number of people that speak these languages, the position of Burmese language is 43 and position of Slovak language is not available.
+Based on the number of people that speak these languages, the position of Burmese language is 43 and position of Slovak language is 27.
 Find all the information about these languages on Burmese and Slovak.

 Burmese and Slovak Language History